Close

 Once a resident is at Hopewell, we develop together individual plans that identify specific concrete goals for discharge.
 As these goals are met and discharge comes closer, we work extensively with the resident and resident’s family to identify the best next setting and its required supports.

-University Circle, on the east side of Cleveland, is a world-class center of innovation in health care, education, and arts and culture.
-It offers a variety of social, cultural, entertainment, and occupational opportunities for residents, including collaboration with Circle institutions in the musical and visual arts, mental health, health care, education, gardening, and urban forestry.
+Based on the east side of Cleveland, near Shaker and Cleveland Heights, it is located near a world-class center of innovation in health care, education, and arts and culture.
+It offers a variety of social, cultural, entertainment, and occupational opportunities for residents.

-Hopewell full time staff and visiting staff from the farm are located in the same building as the Hopewell University Circle Transition Program apartments.
-Through a structured and personalized program, our staff helps participants access all the resources both in the Circle and from the farm to provide a Hopewell-flavored transitional bridge between residential care and independent living.
+Hopewell full time-staff and visiting staff from the farm are located in the Hopewell Transition Program apartments.
+Through a structured and personalized program, our staff helps participants access all the resources both in the city and from the farm to provide a Hopewell-flavored transitional bridge between residential care and independent living.
 Hopewell staff, in addition, provides clinical support, group therapy, community-building activities, and help navigating the challenges of re-integrating into the community.

 Club Hope